brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-15-Multichannel-audio.md

 ![preset](/public/multi/preset.png)
 __B.
 Copy/paste that stereo sequence and duplicate each channel (omg)__
 ![omg](/public/multi/omg.png)
 __C.
-And at this point things actually look like they are correcty routed already, but just in case, select all odd tracks, rmb on track/Audio channels, disable all right channels (and left for the even tracks)__
+And at this point things actually look like they are correctly routed already, but just in case, select all odd tracks, rmb on track/Audio channels, disable all right channels (and disable left for the even tracks)__
 ![disable](/public/multi/disableRight.png)
 __D.
 Export media__
 ![export](/public/multi/export.png)